ARpatterns/catalog/augmentation-patterns/anchored-supplement.md

 # Anchored Supplement Pattern

-> Shows an augmentation in relation to something that was detected
+> Shows an augmentation next to a detected object or feature

 ![Example of Anchored Supplement Pattern](images/AchoredSupplement.png)